Progressive Web Apps (PWAs): Definition, How They Work, and Why You Need One?

 What do these stats tell us?
 First, that there is growing app fatigue from consumers.
 So, any app that a user downloads needs to take up little space and provide critical information or an unparalleled experience.
 Second, load times for websites and digital experiences need to be fast and remove friction, or consumers will bounce.
 Third, mobile devices are dominating search, making it important for companies to have more than just functional websites, but sites with great, built-in UI no matter which device it appears on.

-How do PWAs help solve these emerging problems and more?
+How do Progressive Web Apps work to solve these emerging problems and more?

 PWAs are fast